Socompa

-Socompa is also noteworthy for the high-altitude biotic communities that are bound to fumaroles on the mountain and form well above the regular vegetation in the region.
+Socompa is also noteworthy for the high-altitude biotic communities that are bound to fumaroles on the mountain.
+They are well above the sparse regular vegetation in the region, which does not extend up the mountains.
 The climate on the mountain is cold and dry.

 Geography and geomorphology

-Socompa is situated on the border between Argentina and Chile, due east of Monturaqui.
-The Salta–Antofagasta railway crosses the border between the two countries just below Socompa, rendering the volcano easily accessible despite its remote location.
+Socompa is on the border between Argentina and Chile, east-southeast of the Monturaqui railway station of the Salta–Antofagasta railway.
+The railway crosses the border between the two countries just below Socompa, making the volcano easily accessible despite its remote location.
 The same pass was an important route between the two countries and reportedly between 1940 and 1970 the Carabineros de Chile had a post there.
 Rails and roads at Socompa go up to an elevation of 3860 m; from there the volcano can be climbed from its southern, eastern and northern flank.
 The mountain is considered to be an apu by the local population, and Inca constructions have been reported either from its slopes or from its summit.
 The name comes from the Kunza language and may be related to socke and sokor, which mean "spring" or "arm of water".
+Presently, the volcano is within two protected areas.

 The volcano is part of the Central Volcanic Zone, one of the four volcanic zones of the Andean Volcanic Belt.
-The Central Volcanic Zone spans Peru, Bolivia, Chile and Argentina and contains about 44 active volcanoes, plus a number of monogenetic volcanoes and silicic caldera volcanoes.
-A number of older inactive volcanoes are well preserved owing to the dry climate of the region.
-Many of these systems are in remote regions and thus are poorly studied but pose little threat to humans.
+This volcanic zone spans Peru, Bolivia, Chile and Argentina and contains about 44 active volcanoes and several monogenetic volcanoes and silicic caldera volcanoes.
+Some older inactive volcanoes are well-preserved owing to the dry climate of the region.
+Many of these volcanoes are in remote regions and thus are poorly studied, but pose little threat to humans.
 The largest historical eruption in the Central Volcanic Zone occurred in 1600 at Huaynaputina in Peru, and the recently most active volcano is Lascar in Chile.